woodard/libabigail/doc/manuals/abipkgdiff.rst

     that white list will not be considered by the ABI comparison process.

+    Note that this option can be provided twice (not mor than twice), specifying one white list package for each Linux Kernel package that is provided on the command line.

     If this option is not provided -- thus if no white list is provided -- then the ABI of all publicly defined and exported functions and global variables by the Linux Kernel binaries are